jameslee0920/allstate-kaggle/README.md

 .

 Goal is to create a bunch of models in caret, optimize them, and then combine them by weighting each model.
+Feel free to add anything here.

 .